Antonius Felix: Procurator of Judaea

-Upon returning to Rome, Felix was accused of using a dispute between the Jews and Syrians of Caesarea as a pretext to slay and plunder the inhabitants, but through the intercession of his brother, the freedman Pallas, who had great influence with the Emperor Nero, he escaped unpunished.
+Upon returning to Rome, Felix was accused of using a dispute between the Jews and the Syrians of Caesarea as a pretext to slay and plunder the inhabitants, but he escaped unpunished through the intercession of his brother Pallas, who had great influence with Emperor Nero.

 Porcius Festus succeeded him as procurator of Judea.
-Many historians believe that Felix may have had tuberculosis (like many other Romans), and that this was the cause of his death.

-Marriages and issues
+Marriages and family

 Felix married three times.
 His first wife was Drusilla of Mauretania, probably the daughter of Ptolemy of Mauretania and Julia Urania.
 Felix's second wife was the Judean Drusilla of Judea, daughter of Herod Agrippa I and Cypros.
 Drusilla of Judea divorced Gaius Julius Azizus, King of Emesa to marry Felix.
 The couple had a son, Marcus Antonius Agrippa, who died, along with many of the inhabitants of Pompeii and Herculaneum, in the eruption of Mount Vesuvius on 24 August 79.
 Antonia Agrippina (whose name was found in graffiti in a Royal Tomb in Egypt) may have been a granddaughter from Agrippa.
 His third wife's name is not attested.
 A man named Lucius Anneius Domitius Proculus is described in an inscription as the great-grandson of Felix, his grandmother is named as Antonia Clementiana, presumably Felix's daughter.
 Another inscription names a Tiberius Claudius (with a missing cognomen) who was in some way associated with a Titus Mucius Clemens.

 Marcus Antonius Fronto Salvianus (a quaestor) and his son Marcus Antonius Felix Magnus (a high priest in 225) are possible descendants as well.